-When it comes to your records, don’t use isopropyl alcohol.
-It’ll de-gunk the grooves, sure, but it also removes the vinyl’s protective coating and will ultimately make your discs sound brittle and harsh.
+When it comes to your records, don’t scrub away with pure isopropyl alcohol.
+It’ll de-gunk the grooves, sure, but a heavy-handed approach could damage the discs.
 Likewise, don’t just wash them with soap and water under the tap.
 Not that you would…

 Again, a microfibre cloth or dedicated record-cleaning brush is your best friend here.
 As is washing your hands before you handle your discs – the less oil and muck you transfer to them, the better.

 When it comes to cleaning your stylus, if you’ve been keeping your records clean you shouldn’t really need to.
 But if you do, there are dedicated stylus-cleaning brushes and kits available.
 Just take your time, be careful and, again, avoid isopropyl alcohol in any of the cleaning products.